haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 - misspeculated entries in ROB marked as invalid
 - Pipeline will wait until all valid entries in ROB have retired and updated RRAT
 - Finally, RRAT gets copied to FRAT and CPU resumes execution!

+# Checkpoint

+A checkpointing system will eventually be implemented to complement the 2 RAT system to reduce the IPC impact of misspeculated branches

 # Retirement
 - Completely parameterizable Re-Order Buffer (ROB) width.